-Shannon Sarcione, a Stoddard native, firefighter and logger who died in a logging accident Monday has been made an honorary Fire Chief.
+STODDARD - A Stoddard native, firefighter and logger who died in a logging accident Monday has been made an honorary fire chief.

 Fire Capt.
 Shannon Sarcione's dream was to become a fire chief, Fire Chief P.J.
 Lamothe said Tuesday.